coffee2code/auto-hyperlink-urls/readme.txt

 == Installation ==

 1. Whether installing or updating, whether this plugin or any other, it is always advisable to back-up your data before starting
-1. Unzip `auto-hyperlink-urls.zip` inside the `/wp-content/plugins/` directory (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `auto-hyperlink-urls.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. (optional) Go to the Settings -> Autohyperlink admin settings page (which you can also get to via the Settings link next to the plugin on the Manage Plugins page) and customize the settings.